mbaumer/us_hep_funding/docs/_states/NC.md

 [Back to top](#top)
 ## NC-01 -- Rep. G. K. Butterfield (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NC-01)
 ### Committees
-G. K. Butterfield is the #8 Republican on the House Committee on Energy and Commerce
+G. K. Butterfield is the #8 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```